sdeweese/CLUS23-LTROPS-1836-IOS-XE-Device-Programmability-and-Automation-Lab/YANG_Suite.md

 1. Once the YANG tree is created, select "interface" (note: select CONTROL + F to find "interface" on the page)
 1. From within the "interface" dropdown, select "Loopback" (note: select CONTROL + F to find "Loopback" on the page)
 1. In the name section under "Loopback", add “1”
-1. elect “description” and add a string of text such as “Configured by YANG Suite”
+1. Select “description” and add a string of text such as “Configured by YANG Suite”
 1. Select “Clear RPC” to remove any previous RPC
 1. Select “Build RPC”
 1. Select “Run RPC”